 Still of old half-timbered houses in the quarter around the cathedral.
 On both photos, it is the same house but seen from the opposite perspectives.

 The cathedral from the front side.

 Inside the Gothic cathedral – the extraordinary stained glass work.
 The window is Gothic style, quite different from the one on the picture below that represents the Roman style of architecture.

-The Beauvais cathedral although a very impressive one was never really finished.
-What is interesting – it is neighbouring the elder Roman church that was never incorporated into the cathedral.
-The photo shows a window typical for the Roman style of architecture.
+The Beauvais Cathedral, although an awe-inspiring one was never really finished.
+What is interesting – it is neighboring the elder Roman church that was never incorporated into the cathedral.
+The photo shows a window typical of the Roman style of architecture.

 XVI century carpentry supporting a roof of a building, formerly a Grand Hall, today converted into a museum.

 The Old Grand Hall (la Vieille Halle) in Beauvais is a historic building that dates back to the 12th century.
 Originally built as a covered market, the Old Grand Hall was a hub of commerce and trade during the medieval period.
 It was used for buying and selling a wide range of goods, including textiles, food, and livestock.
 Over the years, the building has undergone several renovations and modifications.
 In the 16th century, a new roof was added.
 The roof carpentry of the Old Grand Hall in Beauvais is considered a masterpiece of medieval timber framing.
 It is a complex network of wooden beams and trusses that support the building’s roof and create its distinctive shape.
 It is made up of a series of intersecting gables, each with its own pitched roof.
 The large wooden trusses that span the length of the building.
 These trusses are supported by wooden pillars and braces, which help to distribute the weight of the roof evenly.
 Today, the roof carpentry is carefully maintained and preserved to ensure its continued longevity.